danbev/learning-assembly/arm/README.md

 ### ARM Assembly
 ARM is a Reduced Instruction Set Computing (RISC) processor which is different from Intel which are Complex Instruction Set Computing (CISC) processors.
+Simpler instructions tend to consume less power and is a reason for ARM being used in smaller embedded devices.

-It as more general purpose registers than CISC processors and have around 100 instructions.
+It has more general purpose registers than CISC processors and have around 100 instructions.

-ARM uses LOAD/STORE memory model for memory access so an operation will first have to load a value into a register, operate on that value, and then store it back to memory.
+ARM uses a LOAD/STORE memory model for memory access so an operation will first have to load a value into a register, operate on that value, and then store it back to memory.